 While you may think of this question as something more appropriate to silently observe during dates, consider how the company is also professionally courting candidates for a prospective hiring match.
 How this person treats others in the hospitality industry, in theory, informs how they will look down on their “subordinates” and team members.

 The millennial generation has faced the fight for a living wage, stressing how raising the wage offers intrinsic protection for workers and their families.
 Millennials understand it’s important to give back while maintaining your standards, and that surviving isn’t thriving.
+That is why this is a top interview questions for millennials.

 3. How Do You Prefer to Receive Positive and Constructive Feedback?